Javier Margas

 Javier Luciano Margas Loyola (born 10 May 1969) is a Chilean former professional footballer who played as a defender.

 Club career

 Colo-Colo

 Margas was born in Santiago de Chile.
 He experienced the most successful period in his career with his first club Colo-Colo, where he was part of four league championship winning squads.
 He was also part of the club's first Copa Libertadores win in 1991, and also won two other international tournaments.

 Club América

-In 1996 Margas joined Club América in Mexico but didn't settle, returning to Chile in 1997.
+In 1996 Margas joined Club América in Mexico later returned to Chile in 1997.

 Universidad Católica

 Margas then joined Universidad Católica, where he was part of the squad that won the 1997 Apertura.

 West Ham United

 Margas' last years as a player were spent with West Ham United.
 He scored once during his spell with West Ham, in a 5–0 win over Coventry City in April 2000.
 In 2001, Margas gained notoriety for disappearing from England without a trace and many weeks passed before he was found in his home country, having effectively retired from football.
+He briefly trained with Universidad de Chile before ultimately retiring for good.